quantmind/d3-view/docs/directives.md

 ### d3-if

-The [d3-if][] directive display or hide an element.
+The [d3-if][] directive displays or hides an element depending on the binding expression.
 The display style is preserved.

 ### d3-on